bartman/git-wip/README.markdown

 more quiet and not report errors if there were no changes made to the file.

+## emacs

 To add git-wip support to emacs add the following to your `.emacs`.
 Doing so will make it be invoked after every `save-buffer` operation.

     (load "/{path_to_git-wip}/emacs/git-wip.el")

 Or you may also copy the content of git-wip.el in your `.emacs`.

+## sublime

+A sublime plugin was contributed as well.
+You will find it in the `sublime` directory.

 # recovery